Story

 Why I folded Orionfold

-After nearly nine years at Amazon, I left to start Orionfold.
-This is the twenty-five-year story behind that choice, and what the name means.
+After nearly nine years at Amazon, I left to build Orionfold solo.
+The twenty-five-year story behind that choice, and what the name means.
+By Manav Sehgal.

 Three-panel painted comic.
 A builder looks overwhelmed at a shelf full of glowing AI model boxes and a tangle of terminal windows, then sketches a single dashboard beside a glowing gold desktop computer, then sits back happy at one screen with live dials, a leaderboard, and two models racing, under a blue star constellation.
 A banner reads One cockpit for every model.